sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 <h2>Requirements</h2>

-  * A PlayStation 2 console configured to run unsigned code via a custom boot loader.<br>[PS2BBL](https://israpps.github.io/PlayStation2-Basic-BootLoader/) is the recommended option, and is required for USB loading.
+  * A PlayStation 2 console configured to run unsigned code via a custom boot loader.<br>[PS2BBL](https://israpps.github.io/PlayStation2-Basic-BootLoader/) is the recommended option.
   * A computer with a recent version of [Python](https://www.python.org/) installed.
   * All of the requirements specific to the device you want to load games from.